 Now, select the Background Layer tab, select image as an asset type and then click on three dots for selecting the background image.
 On selecting the background image, the preview tab will show you how the final adaptive icon will look on different OEM devices.
 Again, select No for trim and adjust the background as per your needs.

 In the Round Icon section, select Yes if you want the icon shape to be round in devices having API level 25 (Lollipop).
-Such devices will show round icon if the launcher supports it and you have selected Yes option here.
+Such devices will show a round icon if the launcher supports it and you have selected Yes option here.
 Otherwise, it will use the same shape as that of the legacy icon.
 Finally, in the Google Play Store Icon section, select Yes if you want to generate the icon for Play Store from here and select the shape of the icon you want to be displayed.

 Now, click Next and you will be shown the warning that existing icon files will be overwritten, click on Finish.
 That’s it.
 You have added Adaptive Icons support to your app.

-If you have any issues or face any difficulty, write it in the comments section and I will be happy to help. (: You can also write to us which tutorial you want next.
+If you have any issues or face any difficulty, write it in the comments section and I will be happy to help.

 Also, we recently launched the Bulk Image Compressor Android app that can quickly compress multiple images at once.
 The app is free to use.
 Do give it a try and let us know your feedback and suggestions.